TheOdinProject/curriculum/archive/DOM-manipulation.md

 const div = document.createElement('div');
 ~~~

-This function does NOT put your new element into the DOM - it simply creates it in memory.
+This function does NOT put your new element into the DOM - it creates it in memory.
 This is so that you can manipulate the element (by adding styles, classes, ids, text etc.) before placing it on the page.
 You can place the element into the DOM with one of the following methods.

 #### Append Elements